Ashok-Varma/Gander/README.md

   .build();
 ```

 That's it!
-Gander will now record all HTTP interactions made by your OkHttp client.
+Gander will now record all HTTP interactions made by this OkHttp client.

 ##### Show Sticky/Normal Notification
+Sticky => true and Normal => false
 ```java
 new GanderInterceptor(context).showNotification(true/false)
 ```